 July 22, 2018

 For the first 11 years of CTMQ’s existence, Eastford did not have a museum.
-The sparsely populated, relatively unknown town in Windham County was never expected to have a museum.
-But even so, it was always part of the sad group of museumless Connecticut towns.
+The sparsely populated, relatively unknown town in Windham County was never expected to have a museum, but even so, the relative few museumless Connecticut towns make me sad.

 Then The Florence Warren Latham Museum of Eastford History happened in the fall of 2017 and the town was changed forever.
-And ever.
+For ever!
 For it now had The Florence Warren Latham Museum of Eastford History.
 Eastford now had its center of culture and history.
 It now had a centralized place for half the town (est. 13 people) to gather and socialize.

 Let’s all take a moment to recognize the import of The Florence Warren Latham Museum of Eastford History and its profound effect on the people and town of Eastford.